mucel/Quantifying_bias_in_ai/Report.md

 ### Solutions: Mitigating bias

-The method in itself : Sadly this is only useful to identify embedded linguistic properties, thus it is a surface-level analysis that misses propagated biases in the models and would be insufficient for causality analysis as it lacks the understanding of why and how biases occur.
+The method that was used in this research : pompt probing, is only useful to identify embedded linguistic properties, thus it is a surface-level analysis that misses propagated biases in the models and would be insufficient for causality analysis as it lacks the understanding of why and how biases occur.
+A propoded approach to resolve this is by combining multiple methods ... (???)

-A proposed way to mitigate negative impacts of prompt bias in factual knowledge extraction is by using the representation vector of prompt-only querying (Xu et al., 2024).
+Another proposed way to mitigate negative impacts of prompt bias in factual knowledge extraction is by using the representation vector of prompt-only querying (Xu et al., 2024).
 Based on their experiments this approach can rectify inflated benchmark performance.

-Reinforcement Learning regarding the mitigation of biases is quite interesting in training LLMs.
-As it does not mitigate the biases, but only helps the user not gain unwanted answers.

-Nonetheless, there is a wide gap between smaller open-source models and larger ones based on the systems performance from both the system and user perspective, which could be explored further (Sun et al., 2023).

-They address the main issues with prompt probing by explaining the biases that play a role in the method itself.
-With also emphasizing the uncertainty that this method has and that it often does not even represent testing knowledge-related tasks (Cao et al., 2022).
+Nonetheless, the method istelf that is used to evaluate bises also can be influenced by biases of the method.
+A reasrch that address this is "Can Prompt Probe Pretrained Language Models?
+Understanding the Invisible Risks from a Causal View" by Cao et al. They explained that propmt probing contains biases mainly based in the specific types of prompts, with also emphasizing the uncertainty that this method has and that it often does not even represent testing knowledge-related tasks (Cao et al., 2022).

 ## Conclusion
 ...
 This reaearch had used a popular method to explore the biases in LLMS, specificaly in ChatGPT3.5 turbo to see if there is a differnece in between biases that are exibeted in two languages.
 The results reflected that ...

-Further resaerch could investigate ...
+Further resaerch could investigate futher into the fact that there is a wide gap between smaller open-source models and larger ones, which could be explored further espetially in various languages(Sun et al., 2023).